ansible/workshops/exercises/ansible_smart_mgmt/3-convert2rhel/README.md

 -   Click ![launch](images/4-convert2rhel-aap2-launch.png) to the right of **CONTROLLER / Update inventories via dynamic sources** to launch the job.
 	  - Select "CentOS7" for Inventory To Update
-      - select "Dev" for Choose Environment
+    - Select "Dev" for Choose Environment
     - Click **Next**, confirm prompted values, then click **Launch**
     - Selecting launch will take you to the **Jobs > CONTROLLER / Update inventories via dynamic sources** output window.
 This will take approximately 30 secs to complete.
 ![centos-inventory](images/4-convert2rhel-centos-inventory.png)

 -   Use the side pane menu on the left to select **Templates**.